Axway/agent-sdk/docs/traceability/index.md

 ### Transaction Event processing and Event Generation

-The goal of the traceability agents is to publish API traffic events to AMPLIFY ingestion service to allow computing statistics and monitor the transactions.
+The goal of the traceability agents is to publish API traffic events to Amplify ingestion service to allow computing statistics and monitor the transactions.
 To achieve this there are two kinds of log events that can be published thru traceability agents.
 - Transaction Summary : Summarizes the interaction between the client application and discovered API.
 The transaction summary log entry is used for computing the API Usage statistics and display the list of transactions on API Traffic page.
 - Transaction Event: Represents the interaction between services involved in the API transaction and provides details on the protocol being used in the interaction.